jcmq6b/PortfolioProjects/PortfolioWebsite/README.md

 - Gives the course number and description

 ### Projects Page
-- This page (currently) hosts three projects I've made
+- This page (currently) hosts three of the projects I've made

+### Site Info Page
+- This page gives information on the server, web serve, and site

+##Projects
 #### Bet Tracker App